Henryjiepanli/GeoFlood-275/README.md

 ## GeoFloodNet

-GeoFloodNet is a geographically conditioned optical–SAR fusion framework for rapid event-induced flood inundation mapping.
+GeoFloodNet is a terrain- and land-cover conditioned optical–SAR fusion framework for rapid event-induced flood inundation mapping.

 The model uses: